civican/legisinfo/44-1/bills/C-29/bill_text.md

   **(1)** The Council must, within three months after the end of each financial year, submit to the Minister an annual report setting out

+    the Government of Canada's post-apology progress towards reconciliation;

-    the state of reconciliation, including the progress being made towards reconciliation in all sectors of Canadian society and by all governments in Canada; and
+    the progress being made towards reconciliation across all levels of government and sectors of Canadian society; and

     the Council's recommendations respecting measures to promote, prioritize and coordinate reconciliation in all sectors of Canadian society and by all governments in Canada.